cybozu-go/neco/docs/artifacts.md

 - [artifacts.go](../artifacts.go)

+    This file is for developers to define the set of artifacts to be tested.
-    For developers.
-They can update this file anytime using `generate-artifacts`.
+    Developers may update this file anytime by using `generate-artifacts` or by editing manually.

 - [artifacts_release.go](../artifacts.go)

-    For CI.
-The job updates this file using `generate-artifacts --release`.
+    This file is for CI.
+The CI job updates this file by using `generate-artifacts --release`.

     The developers are PROHIBITED to modify this file.
 This is to prevent merge conflicts in CI flow.

-    This is managed only in the `release` branch.
+    This file exists only in the `release` branch.

 When generating neco binaries and the neco deb package, `artifacts.go` is used in default.
 A CI job uses `artifacts_release.go` by specifying `TAGS=release`